 Directly south along the Service Road and US Highway 27 is commercial and institutional development including: a Dollar General and the US Post Office.
-Single-family development is located about .4 miles south of the south.
+Single-family development is located about .4 miles south of the site.

 Directly west is a small neighborhood shopping center that was recently purchased and will eventually be redeveloped.
-Presently within the shopping center are: the Suggs Valley Market, the Redmond Family Care medical practice and several other small businesses.
+Presently within the shopping center are: a dentist office, the Redmond Family Care medical practice and several other small businesses.
 Also west of the tract are: the Trion Public Library, the public school recreational fields, and a single-family neighborhood.